 Recently, due to an increase in the application of machine learning models to various fields in order to increase the accuracy of predictions, machine learning has also been used to predict particle concentrations (Kuremoto et al., 2014; Ong et al., 2016; Gui et al., 2020).
 The regression and boosting models, and deep learning-based methods to make predictions display remarkable performance in time-series data processing to make predictions (Hochreiter and Schmidhuber, 1997).
 The estimation using traditional statistical methods requires a large amount of historical data to construct the relationship between explanatory variables and target variables (Breiman, 2001b).

-Earlier studies used limited statistical models, but in our study we used nearly 6 machine learning models to find the best accuracy and predictions, however, many research articles are seen PM2.5 studies over China not in USA.
+Earlier studies used limited number of statistical models, but in our study we used nearly six machine learning models to find the best accuracy of predictions.
+In addition to this, our research paper takes a novel approach in PM2.5 concentration research, by exploring concentrations over USA as opposed to China, where many existing PM2.5 studies have already been conducted. .

 Datasets: